fred-ai-security/ai-security-assurance-labs/red-teaming/model-safety-evaluation-framework.md

 ---

-## Overall Risk Rating
+## Safety Risk Rating
 Low / Medium / High / Critical

 ## Final Recommendation
 - Safe for testing
 - Safe with restrictions
 - Not safe for deployment

+Final recommendations are based solely on safety evaluation findings and must be reviewed in conjunction with supply-chain and licensing assessments.

 **Additional Notes:**
 ```